How To Build a Good Precision Rifle for $1,000

 Quick Summary

-Build a capable $1000 precision rifle using a used Remington 700 barreled action ($400) and a KRG Bravo chassis ($350).
-Pair it with a Vortex Diamondback Tactical SFP scope ($250) and use a front shooting bag instead of a bipod to meet the budget.
+Build a capable precision rifle for around $1,000 by starting with a used Remington 700 barreled action and a KRG Bravo chassis.
+Utilize a Vortex Diamondback Tactical 6-24x50 SFP scope to stay within budget, and consider a front shooting bag instead of a bipod for further savings.
+This approach, guided by experts, yields sub-MOA accuracy and effective long-range performance.

 Chapters